Sázava (town): Economy

 The eastern side of the town, on the left bank of the Sázava River, has a predominantly industrial character.
 It includes Kavalierglass, a glass manufacturer plant.
 It was established in 1837 by Franz Kavalier, however, the original smelter has not been preserved.

 Transport

-The town is located on the railway line from Prague to Ledeč nad Sázavou and is served by four train stations.
+The town is located on the railway line from Zruč nad Sázavou to Čerčany and is served by four train stations and stops: Sázava, Sázava zastávka, Samopše and Plužiny.